eltsvetk/CS5010_Project/Report.md

 The scripts had a few helper functions, but nothing with complex logic that would benefit from the object-oriented features of Python.
 Since the scripts are for one-time use, rather than being designed to handle a wide variety of unpredictable scenarios, formal specification and unit testing seemed not applicable, as long as the data we generated itself was accurate.

-As a result, our "testing" script was focused on the data itself (Note 9).
+As a result, our "testing" script was focused on the data itself<sup>[9](#Note9)</sup>.
 As we transformed and merged the data sets, we used tests to confirm, for example, that

 * The total population in our main merged data frame roughly matches the population of the United States
 * The total land area roughly matches